paypal/paypal-here-sdk-ios-distribution/README.md

 Taking Payments
 ================================

 The PayPalHere SDK offers several different ways to accept payments.
 This document will only cover the use of the "UI" methods of `PPHTransactionManager`.
-These methods have handle many aspects of the payment process for you automatically including:
+These methods handle many aspects of the payment process for you automatically including:

 * Reader connection and activation
 * Listening for card events